gazellekit/gazelle/README.md

 We aspire to foster a community of contributors who believe that:

-1. Through collaboration, we can be more effective as an industry,
+1. Engineers should be able to rely on the same tried-and-tested algorithms across all modern tech stacks.
-2. Re-inventing the wheel is unnecessary and introduces risk of bugs in calculations,
+2. Re-inventing the wheel is unnecessary and introduces risk of bugs in calculations.
-3. Engineers should be able to adopt these algorithms across a variety of technology stacks.
+3. Through collaboration, we can be more effective as an industry.

 ## Sponsors

-We welcome all financial contributions that can help to:
+We welcome all financial contributions that can:

-1. Keep the vision alive,
+1. Help us to keep the vision alive,
+2. Empower us to build more great features,
-2. Contribute towards our admin and server costs.
+3. Support our open-source server costs.

 Please check out our GitHub Sponsors link if you wish to donate.